SuperMuel/mistral-ocr-streamlit/README.md

     - Process single PDF files or directories.
     - Specify output directory.
     - Option to force overwrite existing markdown files.
+    - Dry run mode to preview which files will be converted or overwritten.
     - Progress bar for directory processing.
     - Read API key from `.env`, environment variable (`MISTRAL_API_KEY`), or command-line option.
     - Copy extracted markdown to clipboard